5 Hours of SHOCKING Civil War History Facts: Sleep Stories to Fall Asleep To

 Why This Format Works for Sleep

-The sleep learning format works because it occupies the analytical mind just enough to prevent it from generating its own anxieties, while keeping the emotional stakes low enough to allow actual sleep.
-Historical content is ideal for this: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
-The events happened long ago, to people you will never meet.
-Your brain processes the narrative without activating the threat responses that keep you awake.
+The sleep learning format works because it occupies the analytical mind just enough to stop it generating its own anxieties, while keeping the emotional stakes low enough to allow real sleep.
+Historical content is ideal: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
+The events happened long ago, to people you will never meet, so your brain processes the narrative without firing the threat responses that keep you awake.
+Long videos matter too.
+A two-hour track that ends while you are still awake is a disruption, while a four-to-seven-hour video carries you through the night without interruption.

 More Sleep Stories on the Channel

-Find these and more at Skriuwer's curated history collection, with honest reviews and direct Amazon links.
+Find these and more in Skriuwer's curated history collection, with honest reviews and direct Amazon links.
 Subscribe to Learn While You Sleep and there will be new content waiting every night.

 Books You Might Like